- Device42-Jira (Self-Hosted) Integration

 For the exact value, contains, and not contains validation options, you can select the value.
 The not empty will hide the option to enter the value:

-When the “Add” button is pressed, a validator / condition will be added.
+When the “Add” button is pressed, a validator/condition will be added.
 The description will contain a short description explaining how the validation will be evaluated.
-You may edit the validator / condition while your workflow is in ‘edit mode’.
-To apply the validator / condition to the existing workflow and to real tickets, you must publish it.
-The example above proposes the validation criteria (inside validator) for the post function that acquires the IP address (with addition of the filter criteria that the subnet name should contain the letter ‘a’).
+You may edit the validator/condition while your workflow is in ‘edit mode’.
+To apply the validator/condition to the existing workflow and to real tickets, you must publish it.
+The example above proposes the validation criteria (inside validator) for the post function that acquires the IP address (with the addition of the filter criteria that the subnet name should contain the letter ‘a’).

 Condition / validator usage

-When user enters the proper data the transition will pass,and either the new IP address will be acquired via the post function or the error information will be inserted into the comment / text custom field linked to the post function.
+When a user enters the proper data the transition will pass, and either the new IP address will be acquired via the post function or the error information will be inserted into the comment/text custom field linked to the post function.

 - You can configure the created or the existing board to add the Device42